Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Proposed Method

 \end{small} where $IPM_{\cM}(p,q)=\sup_{m\in \cM}\left|\int_\mathcal{X}g(x)(p(x)-q(x))dx\right|$ is integral probability metric for a chosen $\cM$, $P(\Z)$ and $P(\Z, A)$ are distributions induced by the map $\phi$ from $P(\X)$ and $ P(\X, A)$. \end{theorem}

 The proof is given in Appendix \ref{proof: bound}.
-Theorem \ref{theorem: bound} states that the counterfactual error $\cE_{cf}$ is upper-bounded by the factual error $\cE_f^{\w_o}$ plus an IPM term that measures the dependence between treatment $A$ and covariates $\X$.
+Theorem \ref{theorem: bound} states that the counterfactual error $\cE_{cf}$ is upper-bounded by the factual error $\cE_f^{\w_o}$ plus a reweighted IPM term that measures the dependence between treatment $A$ and observed confounders $\X$.
 The theorem inspires a classical balanced representation method based on deep learning \cite{shalit2017estimating}, which handles the observed confounding bias by learning the balanced representation $\Z=\phi(\X)$ that is independent of treatment $A$, i.e., $\Z\Vbar A$.